-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements in the Accounting Standards Codification ("Codification") Topic 605, Revenue Recognition, and most industry-specific guidance throughout the industry topics of the Codification.
+In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements in the Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition, and most industry-specific guidance throughout the industry topics of the ASC.
 The core principle of the new ASU No. 2014-09 is for companies to recognize revenue from the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The new standard provides a five-step approach to be applied to all contracts with customers and also requires expanded disclosures about revenue recognition.
-The ASU is effective for annual reporting periods beginning after December 15, 2017, including interim periods and is to be retrospectively applied.
-Early adoption is not permitted.
-The Company is currently evaluating this guidance and the impact it will have on its combined consolidated financial statements.
+The ASU is effective for annual reporting periods beginning after December 15, 2017, including interim periods and is either applied on a retrospective or modified retrospective basis.
+The Company is currently evaluating this guidance and the impact it will have on its consolidated financial statements.